Emilio Nava: 2024–2026: Masters third rounds, top 75

 He gained a wildcard entry into the 2025 French Open by winning the United States Tennis Association's Roland Garros Wild Card Challenge and recorded his first win at the tournament over Botic van de Zandschulp in straight sets.
 Nava lost to 10th seed Holger Rune in the second round.

 He reached his first ATP quarterfinal at the 2025 Los Cabos Open where he defeated Aleksandar Vukic and sixth seed Bu Yunchaokete en route and secured a new career-high ranking in the top 120.
 At the 2025 National Bank Open Nava qualified for the main draw defeating Mitchell Krueger making his debut in Canada.
 He recorded his first wins at the tournament over Zizou Bergs and then lucky loser Térence Atmane to reach his first career Masters third round.
-As a result he moved into the top 110 in the singles rankings on 4 August 2025 and into the top 100 on 15 September 2025.
+As a result he moved into the top 110 in the singles rankings on 4 August 2025.

+Following making his top 100 debut on 15 September 2025, Nava won his fourth Challenger of the season at the 2025 Challenger de Villa María.

+Ranked No. 116, Nava reached a second Masters third round at the 2026 Madrid Open, saving three match points against world No. 16 Valentin Vacherot, but lost to Arthur Fils.
+Ranked No. 97, Nava qualified for the main draw at the 2026 French Open.

+In June, he won his first ATP Challenger title of 2026 at the Neckarcup 2.0.